raspberrypilearning/active-assistant/en/step_2.md

 Do you have an idea for the exercise you want to make an assistant for?

-The first step is to make a start-up screen, including an animation and some instructions for your user on how to start the exercise.
+The first step is to make a start-up screen, including an animation and instructions on how to start the exercise.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
   <span style="color: #0faeb0">**User experience**</span> design is an important part of creating a product.
 It means thinking about ways to make your programs easy to understand and use.